What is the different between Bitcoin and Ethereum? We take a look at how the world’s two most popular cryptocurrencies diverge from each other.

 Ethereum advocates point to this ease of use as one of the main reasons Ethereum is the future of cryptocurrency.
 Also, Bitcoin has traditionally been slow to implement new changes and, in many people’s eyes, is only still around because it was the first cryptocurrency.

 While the cryptocurrency industry is still in its infancy, there’s no doubt that blockchain technology is slowly transforming the world.
-There are hundreds more cryptocurrencies, too, each attempting to decentralize and disrupt the status quo within their given industry (like a completely decentralized internet).
+There are thousands of tokens, too, each attempting to decentralize and disrupt the status quo within their given industry (like a completely decentralized internet).

 But remember: not all cryptocurrencies are what they seem.
 Many are straight-up scams, as evidenced on multiple occasions.
 Need help deciding?
 Check out our article on avoiding cryptocurrency scams—it’s a great starting point.